 Through our comprehensive Storage Plan Plus, you will have all of the benefits of our Essentials Storage Plan, with the added benefits of unlimited amendments to your Wills, Formal & Informal Letters at no extra cost.
-You can also add other important documents to your storage plan, such as House Deeds and Marriage Certificates at no extra cost.
+You can also add other important documents to your storage plan, such as House Deeds and Marriage Certificates, at no extra cost.

-Not only do our document storage services provide a high level of security for you and your most important documents in a safe storage facility, they make personal records management simpler and free up your home office space too!
+Not only do our document storage services provide a high level of security for you and your most important documents in a safe storage facility, but they also make personal records management simpler and free up your home office space too!

 How do I arrange for you to store my important legal documents?